 Penetration tests can also reveal a lot about your systems that could help your bottom line in the long run.
 That’s why using a personalized service, like one from Atlantic.Net, is crucial.
 For instance, if a certain portion of your security network is ineffective or redundant, we can provide insights into what you really need to stay secure.
 Understanding the true return on investment of your environment’s security is notoriously difficult to assess, but a penetration test is a good way to understand which functions are performing adequately and which can be eliminated.

 We work with you to help prevent security breaches

 Most importantly, penetration tests will determine how robust your security measures are and provide insight into how your organization might handle a catastrophe in the future.
 A security breach is a terrible thing in the digital age, but how a company responds to leaked or hacked information is crucial in keeping customer trust and responding appropriately.
 Don’t trust your security assessments to cookie-cutter solutions or the lowest cost options available.
 Stick with the proven track record of Atlantic.Net to ensure that the feedback your business receives is actionable and useful.
 Only thorough, vetted information can help your organization make better security decisions.
-A good penetration test, like those offered from Atlantic.Net, can lead to new and better security policies or applications, making your business (and its data) that much more secure in the future.
+A good penetration test, like those offered from Atlantic.Net, can lead to new and better security policies or applications, making your business (and its sensitive data, such as that handled in PCI hosting or HIPAA compliant hosting) that much more secure in the future.